Greentree Naturals Logo

 Mission Goals

 We will provide an educational experience centered around sustainable organic practices.
 We provide a place for organic gardening workshops, hands-on learning through agricultural related activities, and on-farm research.
 We are committed to forging partnerships with other farmers and educators, working together to create a more sustainable future for our community.
 We assure a food source that is safe, affordable and accessible by providing vegetables and herbs at their peak of flavor and nutritional value.
-We hope to empower conscious eaters by connecting farm visitors with their local food system.greentree banner
+We hope to empower conscious eaters by connecting farm visitors with their local food system.

 About Greentree Naturals

 We recognize that growing healthy soil is the basis for growing nutrient dense food.
 We use a holistic approach to maintain the natural and harmonious balance of the land by replenishing resources that are depleted in the gardening process by using an assortment of methods that include composting, cover cropping, crop rotation, companion planting, planting habitat areas for beneficial insects, and vermicomposting.
+We love our red wiggler worms!

-Greentree Naturals products are marketed both wholesale and retail.
-We sell our produce on the farm at our Farm Stand on Thursdays from 3-5:30 during the peak of the harvest season (July thru the first week of October),through our CSA Farm Share Program, to local fine dining establishments, and WinterRidge Natural Foods.
-We ship our garlic and garlic braids all over the country.
-We sold at the local Sandpoint Farmers Market for 28 years and officially "retired" from there in 2018.
+Greentree Naturals produce and value-added products are primarily marketed right here at our Farm Stand at the bottom of our driveway on Thursdays from 3-5:30 during the peak of the harvest season (July, August, September, thru the first week of October).
+We ship our garlic and garlic braids and some of our specialty items all over the country.

-Diane is an experienced farmer mentor who has been offering education, guidance, moral support and encouragement through Greentree Naturals Mentorship program.
-She has been actively involved as a consultant and contractor with the University of Idaho Cultivating Success Program since it began in 1997(www.cultivatingsuccess.org) and developed the Farmer Mentor Handbook and training for Cultivating Success.
-Diane is a Cultivating Success certified Farmer Mentor and offers academic internships through UI.
+Diane is an experienced farmer mentor who has been offering education, guidance, moral support and encouragement through Greentree Naturals Mentorship program since 1997.
+She has been actively involved as a consultant and contractor with the University of Idaho Cultivating Success Program since it began (www.cultivatingsuccess.org) and developed the Farmer Mentor Handbook and training for Cultivating Success.
+Diane is a Cultivating Success certified Farmer Mentor and offers academic internships through University of Idaho.

 This is a short video (approximately 8 minutes long) about Greentree Naturals, produced by KSPS Public Television, Northwest Profiles program out of Spokane, Washington 2012.